 - Increase students’ self-awareness through the exploration of values, strengths, and identity

 - Promote collaborative and inclusive practices in all leadership endeavors

 - Cultivate change-makers committed to empowering and impacting their communities

 A workshop series with a wide variety of topics to choose from.
 Students can choose the topic and times that work best for them.
 ELS is a great opportunity for any individual to further their leadership abilities and knowledge.
-Additionally, participation in ELS is required for student organization annual registration.
+ELS also serves as the primarily tool for student organization officer training.

 Leadership Exploration and Development - a pre-orientation program for incoming, first-year undergraduate students.
 Upper class students have the opportunity to lead through the peer leader role.

 A group of volunteer student leaders who lead outdoor day trips almost every weekend during the academic year, serve as guides for the Adventure Bound pre-orientation program, and lead Adventure Break trips during fall, spring, and winter breaks.

 Topics can be adapted to meet the needs of a group.
 Examples of possible topics include, but are not limited to, group dynamics, leadership foundations, leadership styles, ethical decision making, communication skills, group development, conflict resolution, and self-awareness.
 Email Denise Remedios, Program Coordinator for Leadership for more information.